ascott1/ethical-web-dev/web-apps-for-everyone/02-progressive-enhancement.md

 - [Universal React](https://24ways.org/2015/universal-react/)
 </ASIDE>

-If a fully Isomorphic JavaScript approach is overkill for an application, Henrik Joreteg has coined the term ["Lazymorphic" applications](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/).
+If a fully Isomorphic JavaScript approach is overkill for an application, Henrik Joreteg has coined the term [Lazymorphic applications](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/).
 A Lazymorphic app is simply one where the developer pre-renders as much of the application as possible as static files at build-time.
 Using this approach we can choose what we render, making something useful for the user while withholding JavaScript dependent features.

 Lastly, the term [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps) has recently taken hold.
 Rather than specific technology, this term has come to encompass several interrelated techniques and approaches to web development.
 This is an approach that pairs nicely with all of those listed above.